 - Restricting access to authorized individuals.
 The French SA imposed a EUR 400,000 fine on a real estate company for not restricting access to documents provided by rental candidates.
 As a result, documents sent by applicants were freely accessible online by slightly modifying the URL in the browser.
 The SA determined that the company should have required prior authentication to access the documents, thus limiting access to authorized individuals only.

-- Single-factor authentication is insufficient for sensitive data.
-The Dutch SA determined that access to sensitive data, such as employees’ medical information, requires more than single-factor authentication.
+- Single-factor authentication is insufficient for online access to sensitive data.
+The Dutch SA determined that online access to sensitive data, such as employees’ medical information, requires more than single-factor authentication.
 It ordered the government agency concerned to implement appropriate security mechanisms on penalty of payment of EUR 150,000 per month (up to a maximum of EUR 900,000).

 - Data minimization.
 The Lithuanian SA issued a EUR 61,500 fine for failure to notify the SA of a breach involving more than 9,000 screenshots of banking transactions made publicly available online.
 The SA found that the e-payment service provider collected more personal data than necessary since it kept detailed financial information alongside each payment, which was not necessary to process the transactions.